-As ROADM allows for remote configuration and reconfiguration, it offers many advantages over fixed OADM.
+As ROADM allows for remote configuration and reconfiguration, it offers many advantages over fixed OADM, which can be also called FOADM.
 The primary benefit of ROADM technology is to improve the efficiency of a WDM system at the granularity of a single wavelength.
-There are several advantages of ROADM over fixed OADM:
+There are several advantages of ROADM over FOADM:

-In ROADM systems, signal switching doesn’t need optical-to-electric and electric-to-optical conversions just like fixed OADM does.
+In ROADM systems, signal switching doesn’t need optical-to-electric and electric-to-optical conversions just like FOADM does.
 The planning of entire bandwidth assignment does not need to be carried out during initial deployment of a system.
 It provides full flexibility of delivering any wavelength to any node throughout the ring infrastructure.

 ROADM-based networks are enabling an automated optical layer with dynamic multipoint connectivity, independent wavelength add-drop, remote bandwidth allocation that has been enhanced power management capabilities.